Caspar Frederik Harsdorff: Career in Denmark

 He returned to Denmark in 1764, and was named Building Inspector.
-That same year he was invited to join the Academy, and received the assignment to design "Et kongeligt Palais, liggende paa en smuk Plads" ("A royal palace located on a beautiful plaza").
-His design was judged successful, and he was accepted as member of the Academy in 1765, where he was given a job as Professor in Perspective in 1766.
+That same year he was invited to join the academy, and received the assignment to design "Et kongeligt Palais, liggende paa en smuk Plads" ("A royal palace located on a beautiful plaza").
+His design was judged successful, and he was accepted as member of the academy in 1765, where he was given a job as Professor in Perspective in 1766.

-Between 1766-1769 he built the memorial chapel for former Lord High Steward Count Adam Gottlob Moltke at Karise Church in Faxe, which had been begun by his former teacher and now fellow Professor at the Academy architect Nicolas-Henri Jardin.
+Between 1766 and 1769 he built the memorial chapel for former Lord High Steward Count Adam Gottlob Moltke at Karise Church in Faxe, which had been begun by his former teacher and now fellow Professor at the academy architect Nicolas-Henri Jardin.

 In 1770 he was named Royal Building Master to the court of King Christian VII.

-In 1771 Professor Jardin requested that Harsdorff be named his successor as Professor of Architecture at the Academy, which position he filled that year after Jardin vacated the position on 26 March in conjunction with his leaving Denmark to return to France.
+In 1771 Professor Jardin requested that Harsdorff be named his successor as Professor of Architecture at the academy, which position he filled that year after Jardin vacated the position on 26 March in conjunction with his leaving Denmark to return to France.
 As professor he played an important role in the classical education of the next generation of architects.
 His students included Peter Meyn, Joseph Christian Lillie and Christian Frederik Hansen.

 Harsdorff also became a member of the Main Building Directorate (Overbygnings direktionen) in 1771.

-In 1773 he designed the pulpit at Our Saviour’s Church (Vor Frelsers Kirke) in the Christianshavn district of Copenhagen.
+In 1773 he designed the pulpit at Our Saviour's Church (Vor Frelsers Kirke) in the Christianshavn district of Copenhagen.
 The neoclassical wood pulpit is painted to look like golden marble, and features a frieze attributed to Johannes Wiedewelt and Peder Als.